vEnhance/1802/src/mt1.typ

   Suppose we plot these three numbers in the complex plane.
   Compute the area of the triangle they enclose.
 ] <exer-mt1p6>

-Solutions to these six exercise are in @ch-sol-mt1.